xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/scheduling_course.rst

 You can advertise a start date for your course that is different from the course start date you set in the **Schedule & Details** page.
 You might want to do this if there is uncertainty about the exact start date.

-For example, you could advertise the start date as "Anytime, self-paced".
+You can enter a specific date or a description.
+For example, you could advertise the start date as either "10/15/2016" or "Anytime, self-paced".

 To set an advertised start date in Studio, follow these steps.